 The study conducted in China found that high pollution levels were associated with significant drops in test scores in language and arithmetic.
 The average scores were found to be equivalent to a loss of one year of education.
 These findings are consistent with those of previous studies, which showed that previous air pollution had a negative effect on children’s cognitive abilities.

 “Polluted air can cause everyone to reduce their level of education by one year, which is huge,” said Xi Chen at Yale School of Public Health, a member of the research team.
 “But we know the effect is worse for the elderly, especially those over 64, and for men, and for those with low education.
 If we calculate the loss for those, it may be a few years of education.”

-Other studies have found that air pollution was associated with high death rates in people with mental disorders, increased risk of mental illness in children and and increased risk of dementia.
+Other studies have found that air pollution was associated with high death rates in people with mental disorders, increased risk of mental illness in children, and increased risk of dementia.

-The recent study, published in the journal Proceedings of the National Academy of Sciences, examined language and arithmetic tests that were conducted as part of the China Family Panel Studies.
-Over 20,000 people across the country were evaluated over the course of five years and their results were compared with levels of nitrogen dioxide and sulfur dioxide pollution
+The 2018 study, published in the journal Proceedings of the National Academy of Sciences, examined language and arithmetic tests that were conducted as part of the China Family Panel Studies.
+Over 20,000 people across the country were evaluated over the course of five years, and their results were compared with levels of nitrogen dioxide and sulfur dioxide pollution.